19 Best Restaurants in Downtown, Montreal

 Café Parvis

-What was once a fur showroom in the 1970s now hosts Café Parvis, a stylish, bohemian eatery with floor-to-ceiling windows, half-stripped mint-green paint, and luxuriant plants hanging from the ceiling.
+What was once a fur showroom in the 1970s now hosts Café Parvis, a stylish, bohemian eatery with floor-to-ceiling windows, faded peach and half-stripped mint-green walls, mismatched chairs, and luxuriant plants hanging from the ceiling.
 If morning visits are for artisanal coffee and pâtisserie du jour, dinner is for ordering shareable wood-oven-baked pizzas enhanced by fresh salads and the on-point selection of organic wines.

 433 rue Mayor, H3A 1N9, Canada